kaltun-dev/pp3--tic-tac-toe/README.md

  3. Tried using player input outside varible. but coudnt.
  - solution:  found solution from stackoverflow to redefine the varible using global.

- 4.  when played, game was not folllowing through logic. like announced if player o won. or anounces if tie and end game.
+ 4.  when played, game was not following through logic.
+For instance to announce if player o won. or anounces if tie and end game.
  - tried several solutions. fixed with help from tutors by trying to re- Arrange the (main) function loop.
  <img src="assets/images/error1.png"/>

- 5. when press 2 to quit game, game was not quiting, tried making a function called quit all that sets gameplaying to false. unfortunaly that didnt help at all.
+ 5. when press option 2 to quit game, game was not quiting, tried making a function called quit all that sets gameplaying to false.
+Unfortunaly that didnt help at all.
- - i tried so many solutions and playd arround with code stubburly for hours.
-In the end i googled and found the solution was so simple all along. a build in function called quit() can be used or another called exit() amongst other solutions. i was gobsmacked but super happy
+ - i tried so many solutions and played arround with code stubbornly for hours.
+In the end i googled and found the solution was so simple all along.
+A build in function called quit() can be used or another called exit() amongst other solutions.
+I was gobsmacked but super happy
  <img src="assets/images/error-input.png"/>

  6. check tie wasnt working and was ending the game after tie straight away.